 Most patients will have multiple scar types, and hence several treatment sessions are needed for the very best results.
 If you are fortunate enough to have scars such as shallow to medium depth box car scars with fair skin type, then you may only require one treatment.
 I never take a cook book approach to scar revision- everyone is treated on the merits of what scars they exhibit.

-Why Clinic Cutis for acne scar treatments?
+Why Cutis Dermatology for acne scar treatments?

 My philosophy is to treat acne and acne scars at the same time.
 This changes mainstream management of just treating acne, as scars are just as important.
 Scar prevention and reduction using the latest technology can provide good reproducible outcomes.